fosskers/transducers.fnl/doc/Transducers.md

 (csv-read path)
 ```

-Given a `path` to a CSV file, create a Transducer Source that yields all lines
+Source: Given a `path` to a CSV file, create a Transducer Source that yields all
-of the file as key-value Tables.
+lines of the file as key-value Tables.

 ```fennel
 (transduce pass count (csv-read "data.csv"))